Nikitha7Pagadala/Nikitha7Pagadala/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently pursueing computer science engineering
 - 💞️ I’m looking to collaborate on projects related to my subjects
-- 📫 How to reach me email:nktapagadala@gmail.com
+- 📫 How to reach me? email:nktapagadala@gmail.com

 <!---
 Nikitha7Pagadala/Nikitha7Pagadala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.